mimiyin/collective-play-s20/README.md

    * Code: Texteoke with Conductor

 #### Assignment: Create a Tableau
-   * Groups of 3: Come up with a prompt for your expressive outputs assignments to create meaning.
+   * Groups of 2 or 3: Come up with a prompt for your expressive outputs assignments to create meaning.
    * [Questions to keep in mind.](https://github.com/mimiyin/collective-play-f19/wiki/Questions)
    * [Post a link to your project here](https://github.com/mimiyin/collective-play-f19/wiki/Assignments#assignment-1-create-an-experience-for-3-people)